YagmurGULEC/MonteCarloPercolation/README.md

 <img title="System is percolated" alt="Alt text" src="./assets/percolate.png">
 <img title="System is not percolated" alt="Alt text" src="./assets/notpercolates.png">
 ## Optimized Quick-Union algorithm with Weighting and Path Compression
 The sites are initialized as blocked.
 Randomly, some of the sites are opened.
 When a site becomes open, the connectivity between the present site and the sites in the neighborhood is checked.
 Quick-union algorithm works for this dynamic connectivity problem.
 For this reason, the repository contains the object-oriented implementation of quick-union with path compression and weighting.
-Thanks to this improvement, computation increases linearly with the square of grid size.
 <img title="System is not percolated" alt="Alt text" src="./assets/time_complexity.png">
 It is possible to add simulations to plot together to see the effect of parameters in the achievement of a sharper transition.
 <img title="System is not percolated" alt="Alt text" src="./assets/percplot.png">